sohjnthn/For-own-learning/README.md

    // Using for loops to try to cause later (the second and third) page JavaScript files to run actually
-   // prevents the first page JavaScript file from starting due to the for loop delay }
+   // prevents the first page JavaScript file from starting due to the for loop delay

+   // Screenshot images for the html reports for the second page JavaScript file onwards can be incorrect

+   // Text which are supposed to be entered are sometimes not captured by the screenshot images }

 =